KenKundert/nestedtext/doc/file_format.rst

     quoted if it:

     1. starts with a *list-item* or *string-item* tag,
-    2. contains a *dict-item* tag
+    2. contains a *dict-item* tag,
-    3. is delimited by matching quote characters, or
+    3. starts with a quote character, or
     4. has leading or trailing spaces or tabs.

     A key is quoted by delimiting it with matching single or double quote